loreanvictor/streamlet/docs/memory.md

 Memory usage of some basic utilities in `streamlets` package is compared here to similar utilities on [Callbags](https://github.com/callbag/callbag) and [RxJS](https://github.com/ReactiveX/rxjs).
 Different scenarios mimicking common use-cases are used for this benchmarking.

-Overall, Streamlets consume less memory compared to Callbags and noticably less memory than RxJS.
+Overall, Streamlets consume less memory compared to Callbags and noticably less memory than RxJS Observables.
 Benchmarking is conducted via monitoring heap usage (`process.memoryUsage().heapUsed`) before and after each scenario was executed, with some warm up rounds for further stabilization.
 The results displayed here were conducted on a MacBook Pro running macOS Catalina, and on [Node.js](https://nodejs.org/en/) (details below).